Franklin D. Roosevelt Jr.: Early life

 Franklin Delano Roosevelt Jr. was born on August 17, 1914, the fifth of six children born to Franklin D. Roosevelt (1882–1945) and Eleanor Roosevelt (1884–1962).
 At the time of his birth, his father was Assistant Secretary of the Navy.
 Roosevelt was born at his parents' summer home at Campobello Island, New Brunswick, Canada, which is now an international historical park.

-Roosevelt's siblings were: Anna Eleanor Roosevelt (1906–1975), James Roosevelt II (1907–1991), Franklin Roosevelt (1909; a brother of the same name who died in infancy in November 1909, having lived only for seven months), Elliott Roosevelt (1910–1990), and John Aspinwall Roosevelt II (1916–1981).
+Roosevelt's siblings were: Anna Eleanor Roosevelt (1906–1975), James Roosevelt II (1907–1991), Franklin Roosevelt (a brother of the same name who died at seven months old in November 1909), Elliott Roosevelt (1910–1990), and John Aspinwall Roosevelt II (1916–1981).

 As a young man in 1936, Roosevelt contracted a streptococcal throat infection and developed life-threatening complications.
 His successful treatment with Prontosil, the first commercially available sulfonamide drug, avoided a risky surgical procedure which the White House medical staff had considered, and the headlines in The New York Times and other prominent newspapers heralded the start of the era of antibacterial therapy in the United States.